crukci-bioinformatics/PlateLayout/README.md

 ====================
 The algorithm for randomising the plate layout is as follows:

-1) Randomise the order of the sample groups and the order of the replicates within each sample group:
+1. Randomise the order of the sample groups and the order of the replicates within each sample group:
     a) assign each sample group a random number from 1-nGroups
     b) assign each sample a random number from 1-nSamples
     c) sort the table by group and then sample

-2) Assign each sample to a plate
+2. Assign each sample to a plate

  for each plate...

-3) Add any genomics controls and water controls.
+3. Add any genomics controls and water controls.
 Genomics controls are added to end of the table.
 Water controls are added randomly within the table.

-4) Assign each sample to a well by traversing the plate diagonally:
+4. Assign each sample to a well by traversing the plate diagonally:
-    a) determine the number of columns that will be needed to accomodate all the samples on the plate
+  1. determine the number of columns that will be needed to accomodate all the samples on the plate
-    b) the first sample in the table is then assigned to A1, the second to B2 and so on.
+  2. the first sample in the table is then assigned to A1, the second to B2 and so on.
 On reaching the final column continue the next row from column 1, and continue the next column from Row A when Row H has been reached.
-       If a well has already been used, shift over 1 column - this is because the method hits problems if there is an even number of columns as the pattern cycles (e.g. with 8 columns, it would just keep using A1, B2, C3, D4, E5, F6, G7, H8)
+    * If a well has already been used, shift over 1 column - this is because the method hits problems if there is an even number of columns as the pattern cycles (e.g. with 8 columns, it would just keep using A1, B2, C3, D4, E5, F6, G7, H8)
-   The purpose of assigning wells in this way is to distribute the replicates from each sample group across the rows and the columns so that, as much as possible, replicates are not in the same row or column as others from the same sample group.
+    * The purpose of assigning wells in this way is to distribute the replicates from each sample group across the rows and the columns so that, as much as possible, replicates are not in the same row or column as others from the same sample group.

-5) Randomise rows and columns as blocks - this maintains the distribution of replicates relative to each other, but randomises the overall plate layout.
+5. Randomise rows and columns as blocks - this maintains the distribution of replicates relative to each other, but randomises the overall plate layout.
-    a) each row is assigned a randomn number from 1-8 and the rows are re-ordered according to this
+     a. each row is assigned a randomn number from 1-8 and the rows are re-ordered according to this
-    b) each column is assigned a randomn number from 1-nColumns and the columns are ordered according to this
+     b. each column is assigned a randomn number from 1-nColumns and the columns are ordered according to this
-    c) Genomics controls are switched with the samples in the last 1-2 wells (e.g. for 5 columns with wells E7 and E8 if there are two genomics controls)
+     c.
+Genomics controls are switched with the samples in the last 1-2 wells (e.g. for 5 columns with wells E7 and E8 if there are two genomics controls)

     e.g. for 5 rows with 40 samples:

         Step 4 ->
              1  17  33   9  25
             26   2  18  34  10